 Introduction

-If you are a freelancer, a small business, or a fast-growing global business and have ventured into the world of receiving international payments in India for your services, you would know the challenges.
+If you are a freelancer, a small business, or a fast-growing global business and have ventured into the world of receiving international payments in India for your services, you know the challenges.

 Due to regulations, charges and documentation requirements, international business payments are likely to be more expensive, complex, and slower than domestic transactions.
 However, businesses (of any size, viz, freelancers, solopreneurs, or SMBs) can seize global opportunities without facing the intricacies of receiving international payments in India.